Rabbiter is a tool that collects tweets related to the talk and sends them to Rabbit as comments.

 Most packages necessary for Rabbiter are commonly already installed.

 You must install the glib-networking package.
-If using Homebrew to do this, install with
+If you are using Homebrew, use the following command to install the package:

 Rabbiter filters target tweets by specified keywords.
 It's good idea that you use hash tag for the conference.
 Here is an example command line for "#rubykaigi" hash tag: